 Who Was Simone de Beauvoir?

-Simone de Beauvoir was born in Paris, France, in 1908.
-When she was 21, De Beauvoir met Jean-Paul Sartre, forming a partnership and romance that would shape both of their lives and philosophical beliefs.
-De Beauvoir published countless works of fiction and nonfiction during her lengthy career—often with existentialist themes—including 1949’s The Second Sex, which is considered a pioneering work of the modern feminism movement.
+When she was 21, Simone de Beauvoir met Jean-Paul Sartre, forming a partnership and romance that would shape both of their lives and philosophical beliefs.
+De Beauvoir published countless works of fiction and nonfiction during her lengthy career — often with existentialist themes — including 1949’s The Second Sex, which is considered a pioneering work of the modern feminism movement.
 De Beauvoir also lent her voice to various political causes and traveled the world extensively.
 She died in Paris in 1986 and was buried with Sartre.

 Catholic Upbringing and Atheism

 Simone de Beauvoir was born Simone Lucie-Ernestine-Marie-Bertrand de Beauvoir on January 9, 1908, in Paris, France.
 The eldest daughter in a bourgeois family, De Beauvoir was raised strictly Catholic.
 She was sent to convent schools during her youth and was so devoutly religious that she considered becoming a nun.
 However, at the age of 14, the intellectually curious De Beauvoir had a crisis of faith and declared herself an atheist.
 She thus dedicated herself to the study of existence, shifting her focus instead to math, literature and philosophy.

 In 1926, De Beauvoir left home to attend the prestigious Sorbonne, where she studied philosophy and rose to the top of her class.
 She completed her exams and a thesis on German mathematician and philosopher Gottfried Wilhelm Leibniz in 1929.
 That same year De Beauvoir met another young student, budding existentialist philosopher Jean-Paul Sartre, with whom she would soon form a lasting bond that would profoundly influence both of their personal and professional lives.